 It’s the perfect beginner’s grinder, but by no means limited to amateur coffee lovers.

-Here are some of our favorite features of the Baratza Encore coffee grinder:
+Here are some of our favorite features of this coffee grinder:

-In terms of range and consistency, we haven’t found a grinder in this price category that can handle such a wide array of grind options as the Baratza Encore.
+In terms of range and consistency, we haven’t found a grinder in this price category that can handle such a wide array of grind options as this one.

 Simply adjust the grind setting to anywhere between 250 to 1200 microns, depending on what type of machine you’ll be using.